 Checking your mood can be the first step to reset from negativity into positivity.
-Changing your perspective at work can make you aware of negative biases.
-When the mind is critical is more likely to produce a negative outcome.
+Changing how you feel can make you aware of negativity.
+When the mind is critical is more likely to produce and only see negative outcomes.

-If you are at work analyzing a problem from a negative bias, creativity might not flow.
-Staying creative is about the opposite.
-It would be best if you had an open mind with fewer judgments.
+If you are over-analyzing a problem from a negative perspective, creativity might not flow.
+Finding a positive and an alternative solution is about the opposite.
+It would be best if you can an open mind with creativity and fewer judgments.

 To reset and engage positivity, look at your mood.
 Creativity can be at your fingertips if you remove the critical block and open to a new opportunity.